How LOOT Sorts Plugins

 Cutting Room Floor.esp’s group.

 Overlap rules are applied after group rules, and have lower priority.
 They are also soft rules, and are ignored as necessary to avoid cyclic interactions.
-Two plugins are said to overlap if they both contain a copy of a record.
-They don’t necessarily have to make any edits to the record for there to be an overlap, it just needs to be in both plugins.
+Two plugins are said to overlap if they both contain a copy of a record, or if they both load one or more BSAs (or BA2s for Fallout 4) and the BSAs loaded by one plugin contain data for a file path that is also included in the BSAs loaded by the other plugin.
+They don’t necessarily have to make any edits to a record for there to be an overlap, it just needs to be in both plugins.
+Similarly, the assets loaded by the two plugins could be identical or completely different, it’s only the presence of the file path that matters.

-If two plugins overlap, and one overrides more records than the other, then the rule is to load the plugin that overrides fewer records after the other plugin.
+If two plugins’ records overlap, and one overrides more records than the other, then the rule is to load the plugin that overrides fewer records after the other plugin.
+Otherwise, if the two plugins’ loaded assets overlap, the plugin that loads more assets loads first.
 This is done to help maximise the effect that each plugin has.
-If the two plugins override the same number of records, the overlap is ignored and no rule exists.
+If the two plugins override the same number of records and load the same number of assets, the overlap is ignored and no rule exists.

 Each pair of plugins is checked in lexicographical order for overlap, and all overlap rules are applied, unless adding a rule would cause a cycle.